docker/docs/ee/ucp/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 ## Join the Windows node to the cluster

-Now you can join the cluster by using the `docker cluster join` command that's provided by the Docker EE web UI and CLI.
+Now you can join the cluster by using the `docker swarm join` command that's provided by the Docker EE web UI and CLI.

 1. Log in to the Docker EE web UI with an administrator account.